rileyherman/accessibility-dev-day/README.md

 * Firstly, familiarize yourself with a screen reader.
 Once you're comfortable, try uising it on some of the sites you regularly go to.
 * Next, use it on this site.
 You'll notice that there are a few things that are hard if not impossible to do.
-Use what you learned in the previous sections (and do some searching of your own!) to make it friendlier for the screen reader
+Use what you learned in the previous sections (and do some searching of your own!) to make it friendlier for the screen reader.

 Reference https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Cross_browser_testing/Accessibility#screenreaders